RedisJSON/RedisJSON/README.md

 ## What is ReJSON

+TODO

 ## Limitations and known issues

 * Alpha quality
 * AOF rewrite will fail for documents with serialization over 0.5GB?
 * Searching for object keys is O(N)
-* Unicode should be totally unsupported and is definitely untested
+* Unicode is assumed to be totally unsupported and is definitely untested

 ## Building the module library